-On 9 December 2019, the Company issued 4% senior perpetual capital securities with an aggregate principal amount of US\$500,000,000 (equivalent to approximately RMB3,425,857,000) (the "Securities") which are listed on Singapore Exchange Securities Trading Limited at an issue price of 99.641%.
+On 9 December 2019, the Company issued 4% senior perpetual capital securities with an aggregate principal amount of US\$500,000,000 (equivalent to approximately RMB3,425,857,000) (the "Securities Issue") which are listed on Singapore Exchange Securities Trading Limited at an issue price of 99.641%.
 Distribution is payable semi-annually in arrears in equal instalments on 9 June and 9 December of each year based on the distribution rate as defined in the subscription agreement.
 Distribution by the Company may be deferred at its sole discretion.

-As at the date of this report, the gross proceeds of the Securities have been partially utilised as below:
+As at the date of this report, the net proceeds of the Securities Issue have been fully utilized as below: